Daisy wheel printing: Design

 The heart of the system is an interchangeable metal or plastic "daisy wheel" holding an entire character set as raised characters moulded on each "petal".
 In use a servo motor rotates the daisy wheel to position the required character between the hammer and the ribbon.
 The solenoid-operated hammer then fires, driving the character type onto the ribbon and paper to print the character on the paper.
 The daisy wheel and hammer are mounted on a sliding carriage similar to that used by dot matrix printers.

 Different typefaces and sizes can be used by replacing the daisy wheel.
 It is possible to use multiple fonts within a document: font changing is facilitated by printer device drivers which can position the carriage to the center of the platen and prompt the user to change the wheel before continuing printing.
-However, printing a document with frequent font changes and thus requiring frequent wheel changes was a tedious task.
+However, printing a document with frequent font changes requiring frequent wheel changes quickly became tedious.

 Many daisy wheel machines offer a bold type facility, accomplished by double- or triple-striking the specified character(s); servo-based printers advance the carriage fractionally for a wider (and therefore blacker) character, while cheaper machines perform a carriage return without a line feed to return to the beginning of the line, space through all non-bold text, and restrike each bolded character.
 The inherent imprecision in attempting to restrike on exactly the same spot after a carriage return provides the same effect as the more expensive servo-based printers, with the unique side effect that as the printer ages and wears, bold text becomes bolder.

 Like all other impact printers, daisy wheel printers are noisy.